feathersjs/docs/why/philosophy.md

 We know!
 You're probably screaming _"Not another JavaScript framework!"_.
 We've also become frustrated with all the Rails clones and MVC frameworks that don't do anything different.
 Instead, a few years ago we started to explore a different approach to building web applications using services and cross cutting concerns while also being careful not to reinvent the wheel.

-This tinkering has now grown into what Feathers is today and our core philosophy that has guides Feathers is still the same as it was years ago:
+With this experimentation Feathers has grown into what it is today.
+Our core philosophy that guides Feathers is still the same as it was years ago:

 > _"Monolithic apps fall apart at scale.
 What if we could make it easy to build service oriented applications from day one rather than having to start with a large application and go through the painful process of breaking it apart?
 This is usually a result of inflexible frameworks and technical debt._
 >